HarmonyHome/HarmonyHome.github.io/_posts/articles/2013-07-15-temper-tantrums.md

 * Delay developmental stage
 * Unfavorable environmental conditions (e.g. marital problem, family under financial stress)

-## Cultivate Optimism
-Cultivating optimism has a lot in common with cultivating gratitude.
-Both strategies involve the habit of striving to make out the positive side of your situation.

 ## Assessment on the Condition
 If the frequency, intensity and duration of child’s temper tantrum make parents worry, seeking professional advice could be helpful.